cicirello/user-statistician/README.md

 theme (a light theme), and includes all available statistics in the image and the default title.
 The action commits and pushes the image by default as well.

-This example workflow runs on a schedule (every day at 3am) and also includes the `workflow_dispatch` event so that you can run it manually if desired.
-The `actions/checkout@v2` step is required, the action generates the stats image for the owner of the checked out repository, and also for the commit and push functionality.
-Additionally, the `GITHUB_TOKEN` must be passed via an environment variable (see the `GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}`) to `cicirello/user-statistician` in order to be able to query GitHub's GraphQl API.
-The default permissions of the `GITHUB_TOKEN` are sufficient.

 ```yml
 name: user-statistician